 Experiences Vs Material things – which is worth more?
 When your salary hits your account, you are tempted to swipe your ATM card more times than you browse all your social media accounts in a day.

 Expensive items attract us more.
-Heavily priced clothes, jewelry, shoes, and other fineries lure us to possess them and when we finally own these material things, a sense of gratification envelops our senses.
+Heavily priced clothes, jewellery, shoes, and other fineries lure us to possess them and when we finally own these material things, a sense of gratification envelops our senses.

 It’s true, money cannot buy happiness but when you invest it in life experiences they leave an everlasting mark on your being.

-In fact, the best way to be happy is by giving up the continuous urge to possess new things, to own the biggest brands and the flashiest creations of your favorite designers.
+In fact, the best way to be happy is by giving up the continuous urge to possess new things, to own the biggest brands and the flashiest creations of your favourite designers.
 The happiest people in the world have done just that.

 They have got rid of shopping addiction and diverted their money towards travelling and creating memories and experiences.
 With every new experience gathered, their investment has paid off in the best possible way.

 If we understand the importance of investing our time and money in our future more than clothes and accessories, our lives are bound to become beautiful.

 Life is built out of memories.
 Have beautiful experiences to cherish after years are gone because diamonds will not have the power to gratify your soul then.

 When you age, you won’t be able to find joy from the mindless pursuit of material things you have indulged in all your life.
 Will it matter at the end that you owned an iPhone 7 when others still had a 5?
-Instead you would need the company of the golden memories with the lovely people who affected you most.
+Instead, you would need the company of the golden memories with the lovely people who affected you most.
+There is a great boy of research explaining why experiences with more than things and will be discussed in subsequent sections.

 Huffington Post has mentioned a study published in the Journal of Positive Psychology which proves how quickly people who don’t invest in experiential things, devalue an expensive product after its purchase.